binipringle/intro-to-dh/_texts/1-command-line.md

 - Why is the command line useful?
 - Getting to the command line
 - Navigation
-- Chapter IV
-- Chapter V
-- Chapter VI
-- Chapter VII
-- Chapter VIII
-- Chapter IX
-- Chapter X
+- Creating files and folders
+- Creating a cheat sheet
-- Chapter XI
+- Pipes
+- Exploring text data
-- Appendix
+- Searching text data
-- A Parody

 ---

 ---